2ndLetter/kubernetes-ftw/notes/00-cluster-maintenance-backup-restore.md

 ## Notes:
 - Store manifests in GitHub (SCM)
 - Backup the actual directory where etcd.service keeps its data (--data-dir=/var/lib/etcd)
+- Reminder if pod name is appended with "-controlplane", it's a Static Pod

 ## KodeKloud Lab:
 - `kubectl get deploy`